 During the distillation of oil, several fractions of petroleum products are isolated:

-1. The gas fraction (tboil = 40°C) contains normal and branched alkanes CH4 - C4H10;
+1. The gas fraction (tbp = 40°C) contains normal and branched alkanes CH4 – C4H10;

-3. Naphtha fraction (heavy gasoline, boiling point = 150 - 250 ° C), contains hydrocarbons of the composition C 8 H 18 - C 14 H 30, used as fuel for tractors, diesel locomotives, trucks;
+3. Naphtha fraction (heavy gasoline, boiling point = 150 - 250°C), contains hydrocarbons of the composition C 8 H 18 - C 14 H 30, used as fuel for tractors, diesel locomotives, trucks;

-4. Kerosene fraction (tboil = 180 - 300°C) includes hydrocarbons of the composition C 12 H 26 - C 18 H 38; it is used as fuel for jet planes, rockets;
+4. Kerosene fraction (tbp = 180 - 300°C) includes hydrocarbons of the composition C 12 H 26 - C 18 H 38; it is used as fuel for jet aircraft and missiles;

-5. Gas oil (tboil = 270 - 350°C) is used as diesel fuel and cracked on a large scale.
+5. Gas oil (boiling point = 270 - 350°C) is used as diesel fuel and is subjected to cracking on a large scale.

-Oil recycling is based on chemical processes:
+Recycling oil is based on chemical processes:

 Oil is a raw material for the production of not only fuel, but also many organic substances.